【Bali Culture Encyclopedia】Canang Sari: The Complete Guide to the Meaning, Color Symbolism, and Offering Rituals of the Colorful Street-Side Baskets

 Minyak wangi, or perfume, symbolizes inner peace and self-control.

-The Making of Canang Sari
+The Process of Making Canang Sari

 The Role of Canang Sari in Daily Life